Seasonal Tips

 - Ham – cooked ham works really well in omelettes, quiches, or pasta carbonara.
 You could also create quesadillas, tacos or sprinkle on pea soup.

 - Veg – cooked veg makes great soup – puree the veg with 1-2 litres of vegetable or chicken broth, then warm in a pot.
 Season with salt and pepper, and finish with a bit of pesto, olive oil or croutons.
 You could also blend cooked vegetables with a can of whole tomatoes to create a veggie-packed pasta sauce.
-And for leftover Brussel Sprouts, consider a stir fry.
+And for leftover Brussel Sprouts, why not try Parmesan Crusted Brussels Sprouts.

 - Potatoes – Transform mashed spuds into potato cakes, or combine with your favourite flaked fish to make fishcakes.
 Leftover boiled potatoes can be cooked into a Spanish omelette, a potato hash or sliced and fried for sandwiches!